-3.4 Updating the TCAM Incrementally
+3.5 Updating the TCAM Incrementally

-As the packet traffic distribution of rules change over time, the set of cached rules chosen by our caching algorithms also change over time.
+As the traffic distribution over the rules changes over time, the set of cached rules chosen by our caching algorithms also change.
 This would mean periodically updating the TCAM with a new version of the policy cache.
+Simply deleting the old cache and inserting the new cache from scratch is not an option because of the enormous TCAM rule insertion time.
+It is important to minimize the churn in the TCAM when we periodically update the cached rules.